elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The concat() method gets used to merge two or more arrays.
+  <div><strong>Interview Response:</strong> We use the concat() method to merge two or more arrays.
 This method does not change the existing arrays but instead returns a new array.</div><br />
-  <div><strong>Technical Response:</strong> The concat() method gets used to merge two or more arrays.
+  <div><strong>Technical Response:</strong> You can use the concat() method to merge two or more arrays.
 This method does not change the existing arrays but returns a new array.
 It accepts any number of arguments using either arrays or values.
 Typically, it only copies elements from arrays.
 Other objects, even if they look like arrays, are added.
 But if an array-like object has a special Symbol.isConcatSpreadable property, it is treated as an array by concat its elements get added instead.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />